InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 `itk::Barrier` has been moved to `ITKDeprecated` module.

 `FixedArray` member functions `rBegin()` and `rEnd()` are replaced by `rbegin()` and `rend()`, which return a `reverse_iterator`, compatible with the Standard C++ Library.

+`itk::ImageTransformer` has been moved to `ITKDeprecated` module.
+The new `itk::ImageSink` filter can be used in its place.

+`itk::StatisticsImageFilter`, `itk::LabelStatisticsImageFilter` and
+`itk::MinimumMaximumImageFilter` no longer produce an image as their primary output, as it was a shallow copy of the primary input.
+Additionally, minor API changes have occoured related to the decorated output methods to conform to ITK conventions.

 Python changes
 --------------